Tonga: Political culture

 The then-Crown Prince Tupoutoʻa and Pilolevu, the Princess Royal, remained generally silent on the issue.
 In total, the changes threatened to destabilise the polity, fragment support for the status quo, and place further pressure on the monarchy.

 In 2005, the government spent several weeks negotiating with striking civil-service workers before reaching a settlement.
 The civil unrest that ensued was not limited to Tonga; protests outside the King's New Zealand residence made headlines.

-Prime Minister Prince ʻAhoʻeitu ʻUnuakiʻotonga Tukuʻaho (Lavaka Ata ʻUlukālala) (now King Tupou VI) resigned suddenly on 11 February 2006, and also gave up his other cabinet portfolios.
-The elected minister of labour, Dr Feleti Sevele, replaced him in the interim.
+Prime Minister Prince ʻAhoʻeitu ʻUnuakiʻotonga Tukuʻaho (Lavaka Ata ʻUlukālala) (now King Tupou VI) resigned suddenly on 11 February 2006 and also gave up his other cabinet portfolios.
+The elected minister of labour, Feleti Sevele, replaced him in the interim.

 On 5 July 2006, a driver in Menlo Park, California, caused the deaths of Prince Tuʻipelehake ʻUluvalu, his wife, and their driver.
-Tuʻipelehake, 55, was the cochairman of the constitutional reform commission, and a nephew of the king.
+Tuʻipelehake, 55, was the cochairman of the constitutional reform commission and a nephew of the king.

 The public expected some changes when George Tupou V succeeded his father in September 2006.
 On 16 November 2006, rioting broke out in the capital city of Nukuʻalofa when it seemed that the parliament would adjourn for the year without having made any advances in increasing democracy in government.
 Pro-democracy activists burned and looted shops, offices, and government buildings.
 As a result, more than 60% of the downtown area was destroyed and as many as six people died.
 The disturbances were ended by action from Tongan Security Forces and troops from New Zealand-led Joint Task Force.

 On 29 July 2008, the Palace announced that King George Tupou V would relinquish much of his power and would surrender his role in day-to-day governmental affairs to the Prime Minister.
 The royal chamberlain said that this was being done to prepare the monarchy for 2010, when most of the first parliament would be elected, and added: "The Sovereign of the only Polynesian kingdom ... is voluntarily surrendering his powers to meet the democratic aspirations of many of his people."
 The previous week, the government said the king had sold state assets that had contributed to much of the royal family's wealth.

 On 15 March 2012, King George Tupou V contracted pneumonia and was brought to Queen Mary Hospital in Hong Kong.
 He was later diagnosed with leukaemia.
 His health deteriorated significantly shortly thereafter, and he died at 3:15 pm on 18 March 2012.
 He was succeeded by his brother Tupou VI, who was crowned on 4 July 2015.